Yanujz/AVR_SDK/README.md

 This is my concept of AVR programming.

-### Supported microcontroller
+### Supported microcontrollers
   - atmega2560
   - atmega328p
 ### Supported boards
+- Arduino Mega 2560 Rev3
-- Arduino mega R3
+- Arduino Uno Rev3
-- Arduino uno R3
+- Arduino Nano 3.x

 #
 In future others boards will be supported.